hyperrhiz/manifest-data/readme.md

 Installation
 -------------
-To install tcpflow and scripts for this project open a terminal and enter the following command: sh /Volumes/MANIFESTD/install.sh
+To install tcpflow and scripts for this project download and mount the DMG installer.
+Open a terminal and enter the following command: sh /Volumes/MANIFESTD/install.sh

 You will be prompted to enter your password for the install to proceed.